kolinsturt/kolinsturt.github.io/_posts/2013-03-06-data_protection.md

 ---
 {% include JB/setup %}

-## Data Protection
+## Overlooked Areas of Data Privacy

-The subject of privacy and protecting the user's data is a hot topic these days.
+The subject of privacy and protecting the user’s data is a hot topic these days.
 Personal information that gets compromised is a big deal.
-There are some areas of iOS where user's data may be captured without us realizing.
-Some examples are animation screenshots and keyboard caches.
+I covered the subject of data privacy in my iOS Data Privacy and Data Privacy for Android tutorials.
+While data privacy is covered in general in many books and articles, there's a few areas on iOS where you can leak the user’s data without realizing.

-### UIKit
+### Screenshots

-The nice animation that happens when putting an app into background is achieved by iOS taking a screenshot of the app which it then uses for the animation.
+iOS takes a screenshot of the app.
+That's so it can animate the app coming and going from background and show a preview in the task switcher.
 This image gets stored onto the phone.
-When you look at the list of open apps on iOS, this screenshot will be revealed as well.
+Stored data is susceptible to offline data acquisition.
 Make sure you hide any user sensitive data so that it does not get captured by the screenshot.
-To do this, set up a notification when the application is going into background to hide the UI with the setHidden:YES method for the UI elements you want to exclude.
-Then when coming to foreground you can unhide them.
-To set up notifications in foundation, do this
+To do this, set up a notification when the app is going into background.
+Then hide the UI with the `setHidden:YES` method for elements you want to exclude.
+Un-hide them when coming to the foreground.
+Start by setting up the notifications:

     [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(gotoBackground) name:UIApplicationDidEnterBackgroundNotification object:nil];
     [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(comebackfromBackground) name:UIApplicationWillEnterForegroundNotification object:nil];

-and to remove the notifications when the view disappears
+Remove the notifications when the view disappears:

     [[NSNotificationCenter defaultCenter] removeObserver:self name:UIApplicationDidEnterBackgroundNotification object:nil];
     [[NSNotificationCenter defaultCenter] removeObserver:self name:UIApplicationWillEnterForegroundNotification object:nil];

-Or in Core Foundation
+If you're in Core Foundation:

     CFNotificationSuspensionBehavior suspendBehavior = CFNotificationSuspensionBehaviorDeliverImmediately;
     CFNotificationCenterRef center = CFNotificationCenterGetLocalCenter();
     CFNotificationCenterAddObserver(center, (__bridge const void *)(self), BackgroundNotificationCallback, (CFStringRef)UIApplicationDidEnterBackgroundNotification, NULL, suspendBehavior);

-Cleanup
+Cleanup:

     CFNotificationCenterRemoveObserver(CFNotificationCenterGetLocalCenter(), (__bridge const void *)(self), (CFStringRef)UIApplicationDidEnterBackgroundNotification, NULL);

+### Keyboard Cache

+Text fields by default have auto-correct. iOS stores text that the user types, such as learned words, in a cache.
+That means it's possible to retrieve some of the text that the user has entered in your app.
+To prevent this, disable the auto-correct option:

+    [myTextField setAutocorrectionType:UITextAutocorrectionTypeNo];

-Any sensitive information entered into text fields should use
+Sensitive information entered into text fields should use secure text entry to hide the visiable characters typed:

     UITextField *textField;
     [textField setSecureTextEntry:YES];

-Additionally, non secure text fields by default have auto-correct.
-Some text that the user types, along with newly learned words are stored in a cache so that it is possible to retrieve some of the text that the user has previously entered in your application.
-To prevent this, turn off the autocorrect option as follows

-	[myTextField setAutocorrectionType:UITextAutocorrectionTypeNo];
+This setting also disabled auto-correct.

 ### File Protection

-When you are saving files on a device, make sure to encrypt the user's data.
-For example, when you set up a Core Data Model, it can be stored using encryption by taking advantage of the NSFileProtectionComplete constant
+You can enable data protection across your app with one setting by enabling data protection for the app id in the Apple provisioning portal.
+Then in Xcode’s Project Settings, select the **Capabilities** tab and turn on **Data Protection**.

+But if you enable data protection in newer projects but import old code, you may overlook disabling that protection.
+When you set up a Core Data Model, you can explicitly customize file protection with the `NSFileProtectionKey` constant.
+Make sure you don't import code that downgrades the security unless it's intentional:

     NSURL *storeURL = [[self applicationDocumentsDirectory] URLByAppendingPathComponent:@"Model.sqlite"];

     // Make sure the database is encrypted when the device is locked if (![[NSFileManager defaultManager] setAttributes:@{NSFileProtectionKey : NSFileProtectionComplete} ofItemAtPath:[storeURL path] error:NULL])